Prepare data for analysis

 You can see the obstacles that penetrate the OIS.
 Zooming in on those obstacles gives you a sense of how much of a hazard these obstacles pose to aircraft using this runway.
 Existing obstacles typically must be removed, lowered, lighted, or otherwise mitigated to ensure safe operation of the airport.

-Next you'll use the same methods to symbolize the Construction_Hazards layer.
+You'll use the same method to symbolize the Construction_Hazards layer.

-1. In the Contents pane, right-click Construction_Hazards and click Properties.
+- In the Contents pane, right-click Construction_Hazards and choose Properties.

-2. On the Elevation tab, click the Features are drop-down menu and choose On the ground, and click OK.
+- On the Elevation tab, for Features are, choose On the ground.
+Click OK.

-4. On the ribbon, on the Feature Layer tab, in the Extrusion group, click Type and click Absolute Height.
+- On the ribbon, on the Feature Layer tab, in the Extrusion group, click Type and choose Absolute Height.

 The obstacle features are now extruded from the surface to their true height.
 You can see the obstacles that penetrate the OIS.
 Zooming in on those obstacles gives you a sense of how much of a hazard these obstacles pose to aircraft using this runway.

-Now you'll adjust the symbology of the existing obstacle features to highlight the obstacles that present a flight hazard to aircraft.
-To show all the obstacles, you will remove the definition query you set earlier.
+Next, you'll adjust the symbology of the existing obstacles to highlight those that present a flight hazard to aircraft.
+To show all the obstacles, you'll remove the definition query you set previously.

-1. In the Contents pane, open the Properties for the DOF_Hazards layer.
-On the Definition Query tab, click the Remove definition query button.
+- In the Contents pane, double-click DOF_Hazards.
+In the Layer Properties window, on the Definition Query tab, point to Query 1 and click the Remove definition query button.

-3. In the Contents pane, right-click the DOF_Hazards layer and click Symbology.
+- In the Contents pane, right-click DOF_Hazards and choose Symbology.

 The DOF_Hazards features that penetrate the OIS have a Delta_Z attribute greater than or equal to 0.
 You'll use an Arcade expression to change the symbology for these features based on whether they penetrate the OIS or not.